 In 2015, the U.S. Environmental Protection Agency (EPA) issued a new rule addressing the handling, storage and disposal of coal combustion residuals (CCRs).
 CCRs are the materials that remain after coal is burned.

-Kentucky Power recently completed the first steps in the new groundwater monitoring program under this rule.
 Two Big Sandy Plant ash storage sites are included in the CCR monitoring program:

 - The bottom ash pond and